14 Wall Street: Subsequent occupancy

-Boston Properties agreed to buy 14 Wall Street for $320 million in August 1997.
+Boston Properties agreed to buy 14 Wall Street for $320 million in August 1997, and the 32nd floor was converted into an upscale French restaurant called The 14 Wall Street that November.
 The tenant of the annex's banking room, Chase Bank, donated the space to the Skyscraper Museum for one year starting in 1998.
 During this time, the museum held an exhibition on the Empire State Building within the space.
 An investment group led by Laurence Gluck and Arthur Wrubel bought 14 Wall Street from General Electric Investment in 1999.
 The former banking room became an Equinox Fitness location in December 2000.
 The Rockwell Group designed an 11000 ft2 mezzanine for the room.

-Gluck had sole ownership of 14 Wall Street by 2004, and the next year, Leviev Boymelgreen bought the building from Gluck for $215 million.
-Initially, the new owners wanted to convert the entire building from offices into luxury condominiums, but in 2006, dropped the plan for residential conversion.
+Gluck had sole ownership of 14 Wall Street by 2004, and Leviev Boymelgreen bought the building from Gluck the next year for $215 million.
+Initially, the new owners wanted to convert the entire building from offices into luxury condominiums but, in 2006, they dropped their plan for a residential conversion.
 Instead, Leviev Boymelgreen ultimately converted the lower stories to condos.
+The 14 Wall Street restaurant also closed in early 2006.
 Early the following year, Leviev Boymelgreen agreed to sell the property to Cushman & Wakefield for $325 million.
 Ultimately, 14 Wall Street was purchased by the Carlyle Group and Capstone Equities, who planned to renovate the building for $50 million, including $5 million for the restoration of the lobby.

-Five years later, majority control of the building was sold for $303 million in cash to Alexander Rovt, a Ukrainian fertilizer tycoon who paid off the building's outstanding debt as part of the deal.
-At the time of the purchase, it had 300,000 ft2 of vacant space, and three potential tenants were in discussion to lease about two-thirds of that amount.
+Carlyle and Capstone sold majority control of the building in 2012 to Alexander Rovt, a Ukrainian fertilizer tycoon, for $303 million in cash.
+Rovt paid off the building's outstanding debt as part of the deal.
+At the time of the purchase, the building had 300,000 ft2 of vacant space, and three potential tenants were in discussion to lease about two-thirds of the vacant space.
+Rovt began renovating the building and increased its occupancy rate from 70 to 95 percent by 2014, mostly by leasing space for ten years to tenants such as office-space operator Regus.
 After $60 million of renovations, the building was 90% leased by early 2016.
 Cushman & Wakefield handled leasing for 14 Wall Street until it was replaced by the CBRE Group in 2017.